 Even though parrots eat instincts, they may be startled by the sudden presence of another creature in their cage.
 You may find that bugs fly around near your parrot, such as:

 These can jar a parrot awake and cause it to overact.
-Even bugs that scuttle around on the floor of the cage may distress your parrot.
+Even bugs that scuttle around on the cage floor may distress your parrot.

 Cats and mice are natural predators of birds.

 Though less dangerous than cats, mice are predators that seek out a parrot’s eggs or chicks.
-In the home, mice will invade a birdcage in search of food.
+In the home, mice will seek entry to a birdcage for food.

 If you have mice as pets, keep them secured in their cage, especially at night.
 If your parrot detects one while half-sleep, it could panic.

-Even roommates, family members, and yourself can scare a parrot into a night fright.
+Even roommates and family members can scare a parrot into a night fright.

 Distressing actions around a sleeping parrot include:

 If you keep your parrot in the main living area, move it to a quieter area at night to sleep.

 The flashing headlights and sudden noises from passing cars could scare a parrot at night.
 Additionally, using the vacuum cleaner near your parrot or a bad storm could be extremely unsettling.